eminaguil/eMixedNite/README.md

 Playnite forum thread: https://playnite.link/forum/thread-337.html

 ## Latest
-Big update for Playnite 9.
-Changes in the achievements panel and toggle between achievements compact list and (un)locked list.
-Added support to  Lacro59 LibraryManagement features.
-Added support to Lacro59 Plugin Buttons.
-Various fixes: controls standard coloring; details panel, some of the values not showing; theme modifier, edit constants not showing.
+Fixed Platform banners, they are back with new customization options; fixed plugin buttons showing when they aren't installed; and, added switch between Image Background partially faded or faded none.

 ## Features
-- Custom panels and expanders in details and grid view
+- Custom panels inside expander in details and grid view
 - Banner horizontal or vertical, icons, favorites, status in GridView Items
 - Custom integration with Lacro59 plugins: SuccesStory, HowLongToBeat, GameActivity, ScreenshotsVisualizer, LibraryManagement .
 Remember to enable custom integration in Appearance.
 - Custom logos with darklinkpower plugin Extra Metadata Tools
-- A lightweight version without banners or icons per source and no custom plugin integration.
-Ideal for customizing the plugins from their settings.
+- Hide duplicates  with felixkmh plugin DuplicateHider.
 - Added style to description if you use html, for: links, headers, paragraph, images, list and description body.
 - Customize with Lacro59 ThemeModifier colors and features
 - Quick Settings for preview features - after close, they resets, but can be changed in ThemeModifier